Ehanlion/mist_obsidian/0. The North-West Highlands/NPCs/Jordan Leabrook.md

 He is a distant cousin of [[Master Smith Claudia]].
 # Location:
-Jared, and his family, live in [[Saddle-Port]], along [[The North-West Highlands]].
+[[Jordan Leabrook]], and his family, live in [[Saddle-Port]], along [[The North-West Highlands]].
 He has a simple, small cottage which he lives in with his family.
 He enjoys visiting the tavern within the town on evenings.
 # Knowledge about Vanishings:
 Jordan has a small amount of knowledge about people disappearing from towns along [[The North-West Highlands]].
 He just knows that a couple people from the next town up from [[Saddle-Port]], being [[Smears-burrow]], have been reported missing.